Table of Contents

 What Your Smart Devices Are Actually Collecting

-Most people assume their smart devices just respond to commands and move on.
-The reality is a bit more involved.
 Here is a breakdown of the kinds of data commonly collected by device type:

 Put it all together and you have a surprisingly complete picture of your daily life: when you wake up, when you leave, what you watch, how often people come and go, and what your home looks like inside.
+And that is just from the devices most people already own.
+The more connected your home becomes, the more complete that picture gets.

 The Biggest Gossips in the House